-It is that time of year again where your staff start wondering whether you will be paying them a 13th cheque or Christmas bonus.
-I am often asked by employers if this is a mandatory payment.
+It is that time of year again where your staff start wondering whether you will be paying them a 13th cheque or a Christmas bonus.
+We are often asked by employers if this is a mandatory payment.
 The answer is NO. This is a discretionary payment and therefore not a statutory requirement in labour law.

-It not a good move to attach a letter to their December payslips informing them that bonuses were not paid this year or remain silent on the matter in the hopes that your employees will cool off over December and wont broach the subject in the new year.
+It is not a good move to attach a letter to their December payslips informing them that bonuses were not paid this year or remain silent on the matter in the hopes that your employees will cool off over December and won’t broach the subject in the new year.

-If you intend not to pay bonuses, I do hope the CEO hasn’t taken his annual “Bali retreat” this year… that should ensure a disengaged workforce.
+If you intend not to pay bonuses, I do hope the CEO hasn’t taken his annual “Bali retreat” this year… that would be a recipe for guaranteeing a disengaged workforce.

 Mid-year financials should provide you with a good indication of profitability which may prevent you from paying bonuses at year-end.

 Always keep the lines of communication open.
 It doesn’t have to be a problem unless you make it one.

 #discretionarypayments #stautoryrequirement #christmasbonus #13thcheque #employerobligations #yearendbonus #employeebenefits #employeeengagement